MegCox/megcox.github.io/source/about/index.md

 title: About
 date: 2022-03-01 21:36:15
 ---
-My name is Sam.
+My name is Meg.
 I’m travelling for the next 12 months, from **England to Thailand across land**.
 I wanted a place to properly record this trip - no highlight reel and no restraints.
 Complete freedom on what I write about, and a chance to actually write.
 Who knows what this blog will include, but definitely don’t expect consistency or beautiful prose.

 You’re very welcome to join me on the evolution of this page and, more importantly, my trip.